TBUG Vision 2019 and beyond – towards a more bike friendly city and region

 TBUG voice helps to build a better bike city

 Making Launceston more bike friendly is the key task of the City of Launceston Pedestrian and Bike Committee, (PBC).
 TBUG has two seats on the PBC.
 This gives us an effective voice in how Launceston builds a stronger bike riding culture.
 Yes it is sometimes a frustratingly slow process but it provides an invaluable opportunity!!.
-This committee is chaired by Ald Hugh McKenzie and also involves Ald Karina Stojansek as well as senior council staff.
+This committee is chaired by Clr Hugh McKenzie with Clr Alan Harris as Vice Chair and includes senior council staff.
 The two TBUG reps are Malcolms Reid and Cowan.
 Follow our reports in the newsletter and/or contact us at anytime if you want anything raised.

 TBUG has taken an active role in supporting PBC by providing data collection, recommendations and stakeholder feedback for bike-related projects including the Launceston Arterial Bike Route Network, bicycle parking infrastructure deployment and the development of recreational trails and commuter routes.